Better For You

 Regardless of the underlying reasons, they need their food to taste great and provide a pleasant experience.

-To be clear, I believe that systems like these are helpful to educate and inform consumers about what they are eating and how it helps or potentially hurts them in meeting their nutritional needs.
+To be clear, I believe these systems help educate consumers.
+They also help people understand what they are eating.
+Furthermore, they educate about how it helps or potentially hurts them in meeting their nutritional needs.

 Yet, they can lose their potency when the options that satisfy their non-nutritive needs are only found in a sea of front-of-pack warning labels.